-Since the 70s, hundreds of millions of Americans have been prescribed Darvon and Darvocet as a pain reliever.
-However, medical studies show that heart abnormalities have been seen even in people who take prescribed dosages of the drug.
+Since the 70s, hundreds of millions of Americans have been prescribed Darvon and Darvocet as pain relievers.
+However, medical studies show that heart abnormalities have been seen even in people who take prescribed drug dosages.
 The FDA has since instructed doctors not to prescribe Darvon and Darvocet after the recall.
 The government agency has also instructed that all drugs containing Propoxyphene be pulled off the market.

 Darvocet and Darvon are classified as narcotic pain relievers.
-Its formula lists acetaminophen and Propoxyphene as its two major active ingredients.
+Its formula lists acetaminophen and Propoxyphene as its two primary active ingredients.

 Darvocet contains a combination of propoxyphene and acetaminophen.
 Propoxyphene is in a group of drugs called narcotic pain relievers.
 Acetaminophen is a less potent pain reliever and a fever reducer that increases the effects of propoxyphene.

 Darvocet is used to provide some relief for mild to moderate pain.
 Darvocet, like any pain reliever, gives these patients relief from pain by altering how the brain perceives pain.
 The combination of Propoxyphene and acetaminophen makes this drug a more potent analgesic.
 Acetaminophen increases the potency of Propoxyphene when the two are combined.